 UC can only be claimed via the internet and you are expected to manage your claim through an online account.
 Claims will be administered by the Department of Work and Pensions (DWP) at a central location rather than by your local council, Job Centre Plus, or benefits agency.

 If you are single, of working age (not in receipt of state pension), and need to make a new claim for Income-based Jobseeker's Allowance, you will only be able to claim UC.

-If you or anyone in your household is of working age and needs to make a new claim for any of the above benefits, or has a change of circumstances, and lives in Daventry, Melton, Harborough, Hinckley and Bosworth, or Erewash you will be moved over to the full digital UC service.
+If you or anyone in your household is of working age and needs to make a new claim for any of the above benefits, or has a change of circumstances, and lives in Daventry, Melton, Harborough, Hinckley and Bosworth, Erewash, Rutland or South Kesteven you will be moved over to the full digital UC service.
 This will eventually be rolled out across the country.

 If you have three or more children dependent children you will still need to make a claim for Housing Benefit.

 You can find more helpful advice on the Money Advice Service website.